pkiraly/qa-catalogue-web/README.md

    (qa-catalogue).
 With this parameter the administrator can overwrite the path.
 Note: this parameter was called `db` previously.
 For compatibility reason we will support `db` as well for some time.
 - `multitenant`: (bool, v0.8.0) flag to denote if the site is in multi-tenant mode, i.e. it hosts the evaluation of multiple catalogues.
-If it is set you can specify general and catalogue-specific settings, e.g. `version=false` is a general setting, while `version[loc]=false` is a library specific settings, which override the previous one.
+If it is set you can specify general and catalogue-specific settings, e.g. `versions=false` is a general setting, while `versions[loc]=false` is a library specific settings, which override the previous one.

 The following parameters can be set either for all catalogues (`parameter=value`) or for each individual catalogue (`parameter[id]=...`).

 - `dir` (string) the base output directory of data analysis with QA Catalogue
 - `catalogue` (string) the [catalogue class] given in lowercase.
    The value `catalogue` can be used for generic catalogue.
+Set to value of `id` by default.
 - `default-tab` (string) the tab which will be displayed when no tab is selected.
 This will be the tab which will be opened by the root URL (the landing page).
 If no default-tab has been set, `start` will be used.
 The possible values are: `start` (default), `data`, `completeness`, `issues`, `functions`,